hphelion/documentation/moonshot/prepare.releasenotes.md

 * Under some circumstances, after launching a workload profile in the Administration Dashboard, and then using <b>Terminate Workload</b> to deprovision, the workload/topology continues to list the state as "Processing".
 In the <b>Deployed Workloads</b> tab, selecting <b>Delete Workload</b> resolves the issue.

+* For instances provisioned using Windows Images created using the [Image Builder](/cloudos/moonshot/manage/image-builder/) document, the disk size of the instance is the same as the disk size specified during the image creation process.
+You need to login using the credentials provided as the part of unattend file during Image creation process instead of using the Openstack Keypair.

 ####General####

 * The <b>Edit Extra Specs</b> option appears enabled for Flavors.
 To ensure smooth functioning of the instance, retain the default settings.

-* When you display the nodes table in the <b>Nodes View</b> using Moonshot Management, the disk size for all discovered nodes is shown to be 500 GB, regardless of physical disk capacity.
+* When you display the nodes table in the <b>Nodes View</b> using Moonshot Management, the disk size for all discovered nodes is shown to be 500 GB, regardless of the physical disk capacity.

 <!-- I'm still of the opinion that we should delete this item; there is no workaround, and what good does it do to tell the customer about it? -Doug -->

 ##For further information## {#for-further-information}